 This notebook is a public experiment in working with the garage door open and sharing my process.
 Inspired by others who have shared their own digital gardens, I’ve decided to starting posting some of my notes here.
 Although I already publish essays and a weekly newsletter, I believe there are benefits in sharing notes on ideas-in-progress, as well as sharing my process.
-(If you’re curious, you can check out my note on how I built this website.)

 I don’t have many regrets, but I wish I had started sharing my learnings a lot earlier in my career.
 Working in public has yielded incredibly positive returns for me.
 For starters, you get excellent feedback on your work, which allows you to improve it.
 But even without feedback, writing online drastically improves your thinking.